Blog

 8. Optimize your website for conversions

 A standard website optimization rate is anywhere between 2-5% of overall traffic depending on the industry.
-So if you get 100 visitors a month, you can expect 2-5 of them to book a coworking tour of your space.
+So if you get 100 visitors a month, you can expect 2-5 of them to book a tour of your coworking space.

 This guide from HubSpot does a great job of introducing you to the basics of CRO – it’s a good place to begin if you’re not sure where to start.